FreshRSS/FreshRSS/Docker/README.md

 </Location>
 ```

-### Alternative reverse proxy using [nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)
+### Alternative reverse proxy using nginx

 #### Hosted in a subdirectory

-Here is an example of configuration to run FreshRSS behind an Nginx reverse proxy (as subdirectory).
+Here is an example of configuration to run FreshRSS behind an [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) (as subdirectory).

 ```nginx
 upstream freshrss {